ligolang/CMTAT-Ligo/README.md

 The *Authorizations* module also provides a function (`hasRole`) to verify if a given user has a given role .

 Attention !
-Specifically for Multi asset configuration,
+Specifically for Multi asset configuration, an additonnal mecanism for role specific per `token_id` has been added.
+Though it is not applied to all roles !
+Some roles must not be related to a single `token_id`.
-- MINTER, BURNER, RULER roles are specific to a `token_id`
+- MINTER, BURNER, RULER roles can be specific to a `token_id`
-- RULER, PAUSER, SNAPSHOOTER, VALIDATOR roles are global (not related to a specific `token_id`).
+- PAUSER, SNAPSHOOTER, VALIDATOR roles are global (cannot not be related to a specific `token_id`).
+In other words, the fontions (pause, scheduleSnapshot, rescheduleSnapshot, unscheduleSnapshot, SetRuleEngine) expects a global role.
+For example, a user granted with a SNAPSHOOTER role on token_id 1 will not be able to schedule a snapshot (even on token_id 1) !
-- the RULER role is both.
-It allows to grant/revoke role only on the same `token_id` (grant MINTER and BURNER role to someone).
-It also allows to grant RULER role on a specific `token_id` or to grant a global role (such as SNAPSHOOTER).

 ### Validation